WSJO: History

-On June 14, 1999, the station was sold again and became WEMG-FM with a Spanish-language CHR format from Mega Broadcasting.
+On June 14, 1999, the station was sold again and became WEMG-FM with a Spanish-language contemporary hit radio format from Mega Broadcasting.
 The station was simulcast with Mega's "Mega 1310 AM" in Camden, and both stations adopted the "Mega 104.9" moniker.

-After another sale in 2003, this time to Nassau Broadcasting, the station began simulcasting the company's "97.5 PST" (CHR WPST Trenton), before airing country music for much of the summer.
-It's been rumored, but never confirmed, that a prior agreement between Millennium Radio, owners of "Cat Country 107.3" WPUR in Atlantic City, and Nassau precluded either company airing a competitive format in markets where they both owned stations.
+After another sale in 2003, this time to Nassau Broadcasting, the station began simulcasting Trenton sister station WPST (97.5 FM), before airing country music for much of the summer.
+It has been rumored, but never confirmed, that a prior agreement between Millennium Radio, then-owners of WPUR in Atlantic City, and Nassau precluded either company airing a competitive format in markets where they both owned stations.
 Nassau then switched 104.9 FM to smooth jazz as WOJZ in late August.

-After yet another sale, to competitor Millennium in 2004, the current call sign and format were instituted.
+After yet another sale, to competitor Millennium in 2004, the call sign was changed to WSJO and the station became hot adult contemporary station "SoJo 104.9".
 In 2011, WSJO, along with the rest of the Millennium-Atlantic City cluster, was sold to Townsquare Media, the current owner.

-In November 2015, WSJO added the programming of WPGG 1450 Atlantic City on HD2, and Beach Radio which is used on former WOBM on HD3.
+In November 2015, WSJO added the programming of WPGG on HD2, and Beach Radio which is used on former WOBM on HD3.
 In May 2016, Hope Christian Church of Marlton's Hope FM went on HD4.

-Sometime in early 2023, WSJO's HD2 subchannel became unavailable to tune to out of the four subchannels.
-This leaves their HD Radio presence with HD1, HD3, and HD4 (3 HD Radio Channels).
-In 2023, WSJO shifted to Mainstream CHR.
+Sometime in early 2023, WSJO removed the HD2 channel.
+In 2023, WSJO shifted to mainstream CHR.